fbpx

 Condensation

 Condensation occurs when hot, moist air hits cold, dry air.
-This meeting causes water droplets to form on cold surfaces like walls.
-This kind of moisture is what you’ll find on the bathroom walls after a super-hot shower.
+This causes water droplets to form on cold surfaces like walls.
+You’ll find this on your bathroom walls after a hot shower, and it’s totally normal–as long as it goes away after a few minutes.

 Plumbing Problems and Leaks

-Leaky fixtures, dripping faucets, or slowly seeping sinks are common causes of leaks and wet walls.
-Beyond these, water-wielding appliances like washing machines and dishwashers can also cause leaks.
-The intricate network of plumbing pipes and connections is susceptible to wear and tear, leading to potential leaks anywhere in your home.
+Plumbing problems, including leaky fixtures, dripping faucets, or seeping sinks, are also common causes of wet walls.
+Water-wielding appliances like washing machines and dishwashers can also add unwanted moisture to your walls (and floors).
+Your home’s complex plumbing system is highly susceptible to wear and tear due to constant use, leading to potential leaks anywhere in your home.
+These leaks and drips can cause costly structural damage or unhealthy mold growth if left unattended.

 Outside Sources of Water Inside Your Walls

-If you notice damp patches or spots on walls or detect wet areas on your ceilings after a rainstorm, leaks are likely the cause.
-Swift action is vital in such cases, as these damp walls can cause immediate and long-term damage to your home’s integrity.
+If you notice damp patches or spots on walls or ceilings after a rainstorm, you probably have a leak.
+Call a roofing professional as soon as possible, as these damp walls can cause immediate and long-term damage to your home’s integrity.

 Ice Dams

-In winter, a substantial snowfall coupled with inadequate roof insulation, ventilation, or gutter systems can lead to the formation of ice dams.
+Inadequate roof insulation, ventilation, or gutter systems can lead to the formation of ice dams in the winter, especially after a heavy snowfall.

 Moisture can creep upward through porous materials via capillary action, akin to how liquid “crawls” up the edge of a paper towel.
-Your walls, constructed with materials like plaster and drywall, can draw moisture from the ground.
+Your walls, constructed with materials like plaster and drywall, are porous enough to draw moisture from the ground.

 Penetrating Damp

-Penetrating damp, distinct from rising damp, enters directly from an external source, often due to leaks.
-In regions like the mid-Atlantic, porous block and block wall seams in basements are vulnerable spots.
+Unlike rising damp, penetrating damp enters directly from an external source, usually a leak or crack in your home’s foundation.
+In regions like the mid-Atlantic, the extensive use of porous block and block wall seams make basements particularly susceptible to penetrating damp.

-Drainage issues become more pronounced in areas with expansive soil, like Virginia.
-The pressure exerted by shifting soil can lead to bowing, buckling, or cracking of basement walls.
+If your home lacks adequate drainage, especially in areas with expansive soil, like Virginia, it can lead to bowing, buckling, or cracking of basement walls.
 These fissures, combined with moist soil around the foundation, serve as prime entry points for moisture.
+This problem becomes even more pronounced after a heavy downpour.

 Rain can cause wet walls in the home.